WanjohiChristopher/Common-Linux-Unix-Shell-Commmands-Bash-Scripting/README.md

 Viewing content of files like csv use spacebar or n or p for previous and q for quiting less seasonal/spring.csv seasonal/summer.csv

+Head of the dataset by use of n to specify lines head -n 5 seasonal/winter.csv
 ```
 # Bash Shell(Bourne again shell)